Esri/arcgis-maps-sdk-flutter-samples/lib/samples/show_device_location/README.md

 ## How to use the sample

-Tap the button in the lower right (which starts in Stop mode).
-A menu will appear with the following options:
+Tap the "Location Settings" button to open the settings.
+Toggle "Show Location" to turn on or off the location display.
+The "Auto-Pan Mode" menu has the following options to control how the viewpoint changes as the location changes:

-* Stop - Stops the location display.
+* Off - Turns off `autoPanMode`.
-* On - Starts the location display with no AutoPanMode mode set.
-* Re-Center - Starts the location display with `autoPanMode` set to `recenter`.
+* Re-Center - Sets the `autoPanMode` to `recenter`.
-* Navigation - Starts the location display with `autoPanMode` set to `navigation`.
+* Navigation - Sets the `autoPanMode` to `navigation`.
-* Compass - Starts the location display with `autoPanMode` set to `compassNavigation`.
+* Compass - Sets the `autoPanMode` to `compassNavigation`.

 ## How it works